What Are The Signs of Asbestos Exposure?

-Asbestos-related diseases rarely produce noticeable symptoms or measurable abnormalities in early stages of development.
+Asbestos-related diseases rarely produce noticeable symptoms in the early stages of development.
 Screening for these conditions before symptoms arise is difficult and often ineffective.

 However, if you have a history of heavy asbestos exposure, screening for mesothelioma and other asbestos-related diseases could save your life.
-There’s no single screening that can conclusively detect mesothelioma, but a combination of tests may help doctors find potential problems before they start to cause symptoms.
+There’s no single screening that can conclusively detect mesothelioma.
+A combination of tests may help doctors find potential problems before they start to cause symptoms.

-Tell your doctor if you have a history of asbestos exposure and ask for recommended screenings.
+Tell your doctor if you have a history of asbestos exposure or have experienced symptoms of asbestos exposure, and ask for recommended screenings.